What is a dental sinus?

 The majority of extraoral dental sinuses start from a tooth in the lower jaw and drain to the chin or under the chin or jawline (submental or submandibular area).
 Those originating from a tooth in the upper jaw may drain to the cheek or close to the nose.
 The site of an extraoral sinus opening is often at quite a distance from the infected tooth.

-Clinical features of a dental sinus
+What are the clinical features of a dental sinus?

 The infected necrotic pulp may cause severe toothache before the sinus or fistula develops.
 Disappearance of the pain without dental treatment, can be an important clue that the abscess has drained and formed a sinus.
 However, the process can also occur painlessly.